logo

 Abstract

-Recent theoretical studies proposed that transition metal perovskite oxide membranes could enable surface phonon polaritons (SPhPs) in the infrared range with low loss and stronger subwavelength confinement than bulk crystals.
-This study experimentally confirms these predictions using FTIR spectroscopy and synchrotron infrared nanospectroscopy (SINS) on a 100 nm thick SrTiO3 membrane.
-Symmetric-antisymmetric mode splitting, epsilon-near-zero (ENZ) modes, Berreman modes, and highly confined propagating phonon polaritons were observed.
-Theoretical modeling supports the experimental findings, highlighting the potential of oxide membranes for infrared photonics and polaritonics.
+Recent theoretical studies have suggested that transition metal perovskite oxide membranes can enable surface phonon polaritons in the infrared range with low loss and much stronger subwavelength confinement than bulk crystals.
+Such modes, however, have not been experimentally observed so far.
+Here, using a combination of far-field Fourier-transform infrared (FTIR) spectroscopy and near-field synchrotron infrared nanospectroscopy (SINS) imaging, we study the phonon polaritons in a 100 nm thick freestanding crystalline membrane of SrTiO3 transferred on metallic and dielectric substrates.
+We observe a symmetric-antisymmetric mode splitting giving rise to epsilon-near-zero and Berreman modes as well as highly confined (by a factor of 10) propagating phonon polaritons, both of which result from the deep-subwavelength thickness of the membranes.
+Theoretical modeling based on the analytical finite-dipole model and numerical finite-difference methods fully corroborate the experimental results.
+Our work reveals the potential of oxide membranes as a promising platform for infrared photonics and polaritonics.

 Publisher